English Brinjal Curry (1 Cup) and Chapati (1 Piece)

 Stay Hydrated

-Drink plenty of water throughout your meal to aid in digestion and metabolism.
+Drink plenty of water before and during your meal, which can aid in digestion and metabolism.

 Meal Timing